AHR Trending Topic

 Addressing escalating workforce shortages and training gaps in HVACR

-The skilled trades are facing a critical labor shortage.
+The skilled trades are facing a critical labor and professional workforce shortage.
 As an aging workforce exits the industry faster than new professionals enter, the gap continues to widen.
 This challenge is further intensified by rapidly evolving regulations and increasingly complex training requirements, placing greater demands on the existing workforce to uphold industry standards.
-Additionally, HVACR engineers are retiring at a faster rate than new engineers are entering the field, as fewer mechanical engineering graduates specialize in HVACR—resulting in a growing talent pipeline shortage.
 To address these challenges, the industry must work together to promote HVACR career opportunities to the next generation while ensuring ongoing training and development for those already in the field.

 What industry leaders are saying about Workforce Development